 23. Use a mattress protector

 Okay, so very likely you don’t have Lorelei Gilmore as a mom.
 And your mom likely won’t haul your mattress in the back of Luke’s truck to college for you.
-Which means you’ll be using the same mattress as many college kids did before you.
+This means you’ll be using the same mattress as many college kids did before you.

 So, you’ll definitely want to bring along a padded mattress protector…to protect you from the mattress. 😂